-Mt.
-Etna, the roof of the Mediterranean, rises 3,340 above sea level and majestically dominates the northeastern part of the island.
-Despite its latitude, abundant winter precipitation make it ideal for ski mountaineering.
+Etna, the roof of the Mediterranean, with its 3340 m height, majestically dominates the north-eastern part of the island, and thanks to its abundant snowfall, despite its latitude, it is an ideal destination for ski mountaineering.

-On Etna you may come across strong winds, lava beds or even sudden eruptions which cover the white mantle with abrasive black sand.
+On Etna, you may encounter strong winds, lava flows, and unexpected eruptions that cover the white mantle with a black blanket of abrasive sand.

-While it’s possible to ski from the first snowfall in December until well into May, the best months are generally February, March, and April.
+We can ski from the first snowfalls in December and often until May, although the best months are generally February, March and April.

 Etna’s flanks are ideal for off-piste skiing: the gullies of the Pizzi Deneri, which from an altitude of 2840 m take us to Piano Provenzana (1800 m), the wide white spaces of the Montagnola with its sandy terrain and the Schiena dell’Asino, which from an altitude of 2642 m (the tip of the Montagnola) slopes down to Piano del Vescovo (1500 m); or the wild western slope with Punta Lucia (2930 m), the most prominent peak in the area.